FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip pim ecmp rebalance

-   If pim is using ECMP and an interface goes down, cause pim to rebalance all S,G flows aross the remaining nexthops.
+   If pim is using ECMP and an interface goes down, cause pim to rebalance all S,G flows across the remaining nexthops.
 If this command is not configured pim only modifies those S,G flows that were using the interface that went down.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.